“Why won’t they just listen to me???”

 So to summarise, the real reason your child refuses to cooperate:

-- built upemotions sitting in the body will effect your child’s willingness to cooperate and they will be giving you SIGNALS that they have built up emotions through their agitated type behaviours throughout the day
+- bottled up emotions sitting in the body will effect your child’s willingness to cooperate and they will be giving you SIGNALS that they have built up emotions through their agitated type behaviours throughout the day

 And how to turn it around:

-- Its ok to say no and set limits around certain behaviours, with love
+- Its ok to say ‘no’ to certain behaviours

 After expressing any built up emotions through tears/ tantrums your child will return to a natural state of clarity, calm and be more willing to cooperate.